satiyam/data_engineering_zoomcamp_2025_vksatiyam/Project/README.md

 CryptoPulse: Sentiment-Driven Market Insights

+### Problem Statement
+Cryptocurrency markets are volatile, and sentiment on platforms like Reddit and Twitter significantly influences price trends.
+Current methods lack real-time sentiment integration for fraud detection and market forecasting.
+This project addresses that gap by combining social media sentiment analysis with market data to predict fluctuations and detect fraudulent behavior in crypto transactions.

 ### Background & Overview:
 CryptoPulse is a data engineering project focused on understanding the impact of social media sentiment on cryptocurrency market trends.
 The project integrates Reddit posts/comments, news aggregator content (like CryptoPanic), and market data (prices, volume, market cap) to uncover patterns in how online sentiment influences crypto asset behavior.